Roxana Maracineanu

-Roxana Maracineanu ([rokˈsana mərətʃiˈne̯anu]; born 7 May 1975) is a Romanian-born French politician, former swimming champion and television consultant who served as Minister Delegate in charge of Sports in the government of Prime Minister Jean Castex (2020–2022) and as Minister of Sports under Édouard Philippe (2018–2022).
+Roxana Maracineanu ([rokˈsana mərətʃiˈne̯anu]; born 7 May 1975) is a Romanian-French politician, former swimming champion and television consultant who served as Minister Delegate in charge of Sports in the government of Prime Minister Jean Castex (2020–2022) and as Minister of Sports under Édouard Philippe (2018–2022).

 Born in Romania, Maracineanu moved to France as a child, acquiring the citizenship via naturalisation at age 16.
 An accomplished swimmer Maracineanu became the first French world swimming champion in January 1998.
 She won silver medal in the 200 m backstroke at the 2000 Summer Olympics in Sydney.
+She entered politics in 2010 with the Socialist Party by being elected regional councillor of Île-de-France, a mandate she held until 2015.

 She was the Ensemble candidate in Val-de-Marne's 7th constituency in the 2022 French legislative election, but lost out to Rachel Keke from NUPES.